 8.3.17 SCell Activation Delay Requirement for Deactivated SCell with the L3 reporting during activation.

-The requirements in this clause shall apply for UE supporting l3-MeasUnknownSCellActivation-r18 and reporting valid L3 measurement results after receiving the SCell activation command for unknown SCell.
+The requirements in this clause shall apply for UE supporting l3-MeasUnknownSCellActivation-r18 and reporting valid L3 measurement results after receiving the SCell activation command for unknown SCell and if the L3 measurement results are reported before L1 measurement results are reported, considering the uncertainty of L3 measurement reporting delay resulted from no available UL resource as defined in 9.2.4.4.
 The requirements in this clause shall apply for the UE configured with one downlink SCell in EN-DC, or in standalone NR carrier aggregation or in NE-DC or in NR-DC and when one SCell is being activated.
-Clause 8.3.2 is applied for UE who does not report L3 measurement results after receiving SCell activation command for unknown SCell.
+Clause 8.3.2 is applied for UE who does not report L3 measurement results after receiving SCell activation command for unknown SCell, or if the L3 measurement results is reported after L1 measurement results are reported.

 The delay within which the UE shall be able to activate the deactivated SCell depends upon the specified conditions.